 It’s been a long cold winter this year and everyone is anxious for spring’s welcome arrival.
 In these last few weeks of drawn-out gloom it’s so important to nourish yourself and your family with foods that help to drive away the winter blues.
-A hearty, wholesome, nourishing soup is my cure for the gray, rainy, last days of winter.
+A hearty, wholesome, nourishing soup is my cure for the last gray days of winter.

 Soups can be simple, made with only a few rich, warming ingredients.
-This recipe is a perfect example of a simple, ingredient driven soup that has been thoughtfully refined and delicately presented.
+This recipe is a perfect example of a simple, ingredient-driven soup that has been thoughtfully refined and delicately presented.

-This recipe serves 8-12
+This recipe serves 8 to 12.

-Cut the bacon into 1/2 inch strips.
+Cut the bacon into 1/2-inch strips.
 In a large soup pot over medium-high heat cook the bacon just until it starts to crisp.

-Once peeled, cut the celery root into medium sized chunks (think the size of an egg).
+Once peeled, cut the celery root into medium-sized chunks (think the size of an egg).
 When the leeks are soft and translucent add the chicken stock and scrape the bottom of the pan to loosen any of the fond (caramelized sugars) from the bottom of the pot.
 Add the celery root and bring the pot to a gentle boil.

-Cook the soup until the celery root is soft and fork tender (around 30 minutes).
+Cook the soup until the celery root is soft and fork-tender (around 30 minutes).
 Using a handheld blender purée the soup until it’s smooth.
 Add salt and pepper, tasting the soup as you go.
 Bacon can sometimes have more or less salt so this is an important step and the reason I do not give a specific amount.

 In a small bowl mix the sour cream and milk.
 Take the leek greens and pull back the outer leaves.
 Use the very tender centers to slice thin little rounds to garnish the soup.

-Serve this soup with Mama’s Coconut Oil Drop Biscuits and garnish it with a drizzle of sour cream, the reserved crispy bacon and fresh leek tops.
+Serve this soup with Mama’s Coconut Oil Drop Biscuits and garnish it with a drizzle of sour cream, the reserved crispy bacon, and fresh leek tops.